 Avoid cabs that don’t have a taxi stand, bargain with street merchants, watch out for pickpockets (especially in Istanbul) and beware of people that appear ‘suspiciously too friendly’.
-For a more detailed guide to Turkey’s capital, check out this list of fun things to do in Istanbul.

 If you liked this, check out my article about traveling to Bulgaria.

-Helpful resources for traveling to Turkey
+Helpful resources for solo travel in Turkey

 For the best travel insurance deals in Turkey, check out World Nomads.

 If you’re looking for some great tours for solo travelers in Turkey, check out these amazing Insight Vacation’s deals for solo travelers.

 If you’re looking to rent a car for your solo travel trip to Turkey, use my AutoEurope coupon to save 15% on all car rentals worldwide.